+Do you want to learn exactly how to increase sales?
 This is a step-by-step guide to eliminating one of the most common sales blind-spots we see.
-You’ll learn, with case studies, what the problem is, how much it could be costing you, and how to fix it.
+You’ll learn, with success stories, what the problem is, how much it could be costing you, and how to fix it.

 The web has opened up huge sales opportunities…